Super Nintendo World: History

+In January 2021, an official website for the land was launched.
+It was soon discovered that the 3D render of Mario used on the website's loading screen was a fan render created by a pseudonymous Twitter user ujiidow using a fan 3D model by RafaKnight.
+Various news outlets deemed the situation ironic, noting Nintendo's numerous takedowns of fan works.
+Ujiidow told Kotaku that he "find[s] it very nice to finally have some recognition on it."
+The fan render was later replaced with an official one.

 On March 10, 2022, Universal Studios Hollywood announced that its version of the land would open in 2023 after construction was completed by PCL Construction, with the specific date of February 17, then being announced on December 14.
 The area soft-opened under technical rehearsals for reserved-guests on January 12, 2023, and officially opened as planned on February 17, 2023, about a month and a half before the release of Universal/Illumination's The Super Mario Bros.
 Movie.
 To celebrate Super Nintendo World's second anniversary in Japan, a limited-edition gold colored Power-Up Band was made available to purchase on March 18, 2023.
 The gold band was also released in Universal Studios Hollywood's area for its first anniversary on February 17, 2024.

-In late January 2020, the presence of Super Nintendo World at Universal Epic Universe was confirmed by several Comcast executives.
+In late January 2020, several Comcast executives confirmed the presence of Super Nintendo World at Universal Epic Universe.
 The park was originally scheduled to open in 2023, but the planned opening was delayed to 2025 as a result of the COVID-19 pandemic.
 Epic Universe's iteration of the land was officially announced in February 2023, with Universal Destinations & Experiences CEO Mark Woodbury calling it the "worst-kept secret in history."
 On May 2, 2024, the official Nintendo and Universal channels announced that Super Nintendo World at Universal Epic Universe would arrive in 2025 with the Donkey Kong Country area in addition to Super Mario Land.
 This version opened alongside the rest of Epic Universe on May 22, 2025.